James Baker: Personal life

 Baker met his first wife, the former Mary Stuart McHenry, of Dayton, Ohio, while on spring break in Bermuda with the Princeton University rugby team.
 They married in 1953.
-Together they had four sons, including James Addison Baker IV (1954), a partner at Baker Botts as well as Stuart McHenry Baker (1956), John Coalter Baker (1960), and Douglas Bland Baker (1961) of Baker Global Advisory.
+Together they had four sons, including James Addison Baker IV (1954), a partner at Baker Botts, as well as Stuart McHenry Baker (1956), John Coalter Baker (1960), and Douglas Bland Baker (1961) of Baker Global Advisory.

 Mary Stuart Baker died of breast cancer on February 18, 1970.

 Though he goes by James A. Baker III, Baker is technically the fourth such name in his family line.
 Baker's grandfather removed his own "Jr." sometime in the 1870s before the birth of Baker's father.
 His firstborn son retained the ordering as James A. Baker IV.

 In 1973, Baker and Susan Garrett Winston, a divorcée and a close friend of Mary Stuart, were married.
-Baker is an ardent hunter, and after marrying her went with her on a "hunting-moon" to the Victoria Falls Hotel in Rhodesia (later Zimbabwe) for a 23-day safari trip.
+Baker is an ardent hunter, and after marrying her, went with her on a "hunting-moon" to the Victoria Falls Hotel in Rhodesia (later Zimbabwe) for a 23-day safari trip.
 He imported $3,000 worth of hunting trophies, including a rug made from a wildebeest, following his safari.
 Winston had two sons and a daughter with her former husband.
 In September 1977, she and Baker had a daughter, Mary Bonner Baker.
 In 1985, Susan Garrett Baker was one of four "Washington Wives" who founded the Parents Music Resource Center (PMRC), a bipartisan United States government committee with the stated goal of increasing parental control over children's access to music deemed to have violent, drug-related, or sexual themes.

-When Saddam Hussein's forces took Kuwait City in August 1990, Baker was in Mongolia on a planned hunting trip for Ibexes, but he had to cut it short due to the crisis.
+When Saddam Hussein's forces took Kuwait City in August 1990, Baker was in Mongolia on a planned hunting trip for ibexes, but he had to cut it short due to the crisis.
 He postponed a pheasant-hunting trip in 2000 with Bush in Scotland to assist George W. Bush in the 2000 recount effort.
-Baker's said that his experience turkey-hunting with Florida Senator Lawton Chiles influenced his strategy during the recount process.
+Baker has said that his experience turkey-hunting with Florida Senator Lawton Chiles influenced his strategy during the recount process.

-Baker and his wife own a substantial property in remote Wyoming near Boulder where Baker would retreat from public life.
+Baker and his wife own a substantial property in remote Wyoming near Boulder, where Baker would retreat from public life.
 They bought the 1,555 acre property, known as Silver Creek Ranch, for $625,000 shortly after Baker's success in the 1988 presidential election.

 On June 15, 2002, Virginia Graeme Baker, the seven-year-old granddaughter of Baker, daughter of Nancy and James Baker IV, drowned due to suction entrapment in a spa.
 To promote greater safety in pools and spas, Nancy Baker gave testimony to the Consumer Product Safety Commission, and James Baker helped form an advocacy group, which led to the Virginia Graeme Baker Pool And Spa Safety Act (15 USC 8001).
 Another granddaughter, Rosebud Baker, is a stand-up comedian and writer.